 Total Cost to the gas station owner: >$50,000

-C. EMV Easy Pump™ retrofit is 1/3 of the cost of other solutions and doesn’t involve closing the station or ripping up concrete or potentially the other extraneous costs listed above.
-EMV Easy Pump™ is semi-integrated, independent of pump and POS provider and separates the challenges of PCI for payments from the in store systems, providing a safer solution security wise via the end to end encryption.
+C. Sound Easy Pump™ retrofit is 1/3 of the cost of other solutions and doesn’t involve closing the station or ripping up concrete or potentially the other extraneous costs listed above.
+Sound Easy Pump™ is semi-integrated, independent of pump and POS provider and separates the challenges of PCI for payments from the in store systems, providing a safer solution security wise via the end to end encryption.
 A four-pump C-Store to upgrade equipment with our solution:

 • Costs can be $3,000 or less per pump